akuryan/vsts.extensions/AzureCostsSaver/README.md

 ## Version 2

-Fixes import of AzureRM modules on agent to use latest version; changes order of tag writing and actual down-/up- scaling; added retry feature for down-/up- scaling; Web apps without slots could be downscaled to Basic during downscale action.
+Fixes import of AzureRM modules on agent to use latest version; changes order of tag writing and actual down-/up- scaling; added retry feature for down-/up- scaling; Web apps without slots will be downscaled to Basic during downscale action.

 # Manual package preparation